 The evidence for reward

-We commissioned the Institute of Employment Studies (IES) to undertake a literature review of the relationship between total reward and engagement.
-The evidence suggests that employers should take a broader view of reward, including more than just pay and benefits and communicate their reward offer effectively to ensure that staff fully understand the reward package available to them.
-There is no one-size-fits-all approach to reward, so organisations need to understand what their staff want and value in order to develop a reward package that staff value and can engage with.
+We commissioned the Institute of Employment Studies (IES) to undertake a literature review of the evidence concerning the relationship between total reward and engagement.
+The evidence reviewed suggests that employers should take a broader view of reward.
+Such a view should include more than just pay and benefits and communicate their reward offer effectively.
+This will ensure that staff fully understand the reward package available to them.
+There is no one-size-fits-all approach to reward, so organisations need to continuously understand what their staff want and value in order to develop a reward package that staff value and can engage with.

 Developing your business case

-The reward strategy toolkit includes the key information to develop your business case for reward including a checklist of key questions for you to consider and useful points which may be valuable to address within your business case.
+The reward strategy toolkit supports you through the development of a reward strategy, and includes key information to develop your business case for reward including a checklist of key questions for you to consider and useful points which may be valuable to address within your business case.